 Activities to do with an Alzheimer’s patient

 It can be challenging to keep an Alzheimer’s patient active and engaged in everyday living.
-You may feel that that there is too much time and not enough things to do when caring for your loved one.
-Planning activities while you are inundated with your caregiving duties is an important part of the caregiving experience.
+You may feel that that there are too much time and not enough things to do when caring for your loved one.
+Planning activities, while you are inundated with your caregiving duties, is an important part of the caregiving experience.

 Assuming there are no mobility issues, what is easier than walking?
 Walking reduces stress as well as giving you quality time with your patient.
 Nobody is saying that you have to go on a marathon walk, but even 10 to 15 minutes outside can make all the difference in the world.
 When you are walking, be sure to change the route from time to time to make the activity a little more enjoyable.
 Be sure to point out different things along the way and talk about the most interesting things you see.
 This helps keep your patient’s mind and body active, contributing to a feeling of being engaged.

 Music has been a part of everyone’s life at one time or another.
 Music is one of those things that can stir emotions, bringing back memories of times when things were good in our lives.
 Do a little research here to find out what type of music your patient enjoys.
 When people hear a particular song that they liked when they were younger, it helps in making them feel better: their mood can change instantaneously when that happens.
 You can use music to set the mood for your patient.
 Make sure that when you use music there are no other distractions to confuse your patient.
 Distractions can really disrupt the thought process and ruin the objective you are trying to achieve.
 Try to get your patient involved by asking him or her to clap to the music, and maybe even ask your patient to dance.
 Music can soothe the spirit and inspire the body!